 Brain fog is an ambiguous set of symptoms that indicate lagging brain function, such as:

 - Inability to think clearly

 - Forgetting words

 These could be signs of aging or fatigue, but they are neither normal nor healthy.
 Otherwise, the chances are that you are probably experiencing brain fog.
-Brain fog means your brain cells are struggling to produce enough energy to function optimally.
+Brain fog means your brain cells struggle to produce enough energy to function optimally.

-Brain fog is not a medical condition, but it can be a clinical manifestation of some medical conditions that relate to poor energy production in the brain.
+Brain fog is not a medical condition, but it can be a clinical manifestation of some medical conditions related to poor brain energy production.
 This may include:

-Therefore, if you struggle with brain fog, you should see a doctor to rule out these potentially severe issues and get the appropriate treatments, such as taking supplements for brain fog.
+Therefore, if you struggle with brain fog, you should see a doctor to rule out potentially severe issues and get the appropriate treatments.
 Now, once these are ruled out, let’s look at the lifestyle causes of brain fog and how to fix it naturally.

 What Causes Brain Fog?